maxgronlund/ooxml_builder/README.md

 ## Needs to be implemented

+- workbook.rb class:
   - Needs to make the generation of Excel files dynamic, I.E, use a template
     - We should generate excel file from an excel templates, just as we are using a powerpoint template to generate the .pptx
     - We need to be able to specify what data is inserted in the excel slide dynamically, see an example how how this could be done in the specs

 - Needs to support line and pie charts as well.